jekyll/jekyll/docs/usage.md

 # => Same as `jekyll serve`, but watch for changes and regenerate automatically.
 {% endhighlight %}

-This is just a few of the available [configuration options](../configuration/).
+These are just a few of the available [configuration options](../configuration/).
 Many configuration options can either be specified as flags on the command line, or alternatively (and more commonly) they can be specified in a `_config.yml` file at the root of the source directory.
 Jekyll will automatically use the